 "Skipping class, aren't we?"
 The big guy stood in front of us and I could hear Josh gulp beside me.
 For some reason, even that felt funny.

-“That’s not a very nice thing to do,” The tall one had a high-pitched nasal voice that sounded like a scratched vinyl record compared to the leader’s resounding bass and his eyes reminded me of a ferret’s.
+"That's not a very nice thing to do," the tall one said in a high-pitched nasal voice that sounded like a scratched vinyl record compared to the leader's resounding bass and his eyes reminded me of a ferret's.

-“Yea, yea,” The small one nodded eagerly.
-“Icz noc nice at all!”
-If the big guy’s voice was deep and rumbling and the tall one’s was high and nasal, this guy’s was like as if he had a parrot trapped in his throat.
-A parrot that smoked Winston Churchill’s entire cigar stash in one go.
+"Yea, yea," The small one nodded eagerly.
+"Icz noc nice ac all!"
+If the big guy's voice was deep and rumbling and the tall one's was high and nasal, this guy sounded like he had a parrot trapped in his throat.
+A parrot that smoked Winston Churchill's entire cigar stash in one go.

 "Right Baggins, bad boys like these two have to be—"

 That was the point I couldn't hold it any longer.
 Laughter burst through the hand clapped over my mouth and it took all my willpower to keep myself from slapping my knees on top of that.
 "You cannot be serious!"
 I exclaimed between two bouts of laughter.
 "You actually nicknamed the short one Baggins?
 Ah, ah...
 My sides...!
 You are killing me!"
 The three glared at me in unison, but I couldn't stop.
 "What are you called then?
 Wait, don't tell me, it's..."

 "I'm...
 I'm Ladder Jones," the tall one protested.
 He seemed to be defensive, even meek in his response.

 "Aw shucks!
 You totally ruined your theme-naming already."

 "You...
 You...!"
 The big one glared at me even fiercer than before as if to draw my attention.